RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Related work

-\cite{xu_novel_2023} proposed a novel health indicator framework for automatic RUL prediction based on a multihead attention architecture, combining information from damaged and healthy bearings to improve prediction accuracy.
-Their method achieves a good prediction error compared to other works, but the estimated RUL is not strictly monotonically decreasing, and the authors make the assumption of a linear correlation between the RUL and a bearing's lifetime.
-Assuming a linear RUL oversimplifies the bearing degradation process, as the relationship between the RUL and the number of life cycles is often nonlinear \citep[Ch.
+\cite{xu_novel_2023} proposed a novel health indicator framework for automatic RUL prediction based on a multi-head attention architecture, combining information from damaged and healthy bearings to improve prediction accuracy.
+Their method achieves a good prediction error compared to other works, but the estimated RUL is not monotonically decreasing, and the authors make the assumption of a linear correlation between the RUL and a bearing's lifetime.
+Assuming a linear RUL oversimplifies the bearing degradation process, as the relationship between the RUL and the number of life cycles is often nonlinear~\citep[Ch.
 2]{kim_prognostics_2017}.
-Bearings may not degrade at a constant speed, however, as their health can depend on various factors, such as the operating condition, temperature, maintenance, or other external factors \citep{5620974}.
+However, bearings may not degrade at a constant speed, as their health can depend on various factors, \eg operating condition, the type of maintenance performed, or other external factors~\citep{5620974}.